Installation on Debian or Ubuntu

 $config = [

 // GO will connect to this installation to add a mailbox.
-It is the full url to the Group-Office installation with the postfixadmin module installed.
+It is the full url to the GroupOffice installation with the postfixadmin module installed.

 'serverclient_server_url' => 'http://localhost/groupoffice/',

-'serverclient_token' => 'someSecureTokenOfyourChoice',
+'serverclient_token' => 'YOURAPITOKEN',

-// Comma separated list of mailbox domains
+// Comma separated list of mailbox domains.
+Make sure the domains exist in your mailserver too.

 'serverclient_domains' => 'intermeshdev.nl',